 Due to the unpredictable nature of the capital markets, particularly in the technology sector, we cannot assure you that we will be able to raise additional capital if and when it is required, especially if we experience disappointing operating results.
-If adequate funds are not available or not available on acceptable terms, our ability to continue to fund expansion, develop and enhance products and services, or otherwise respond to competitive pressures may be severely limited.
-Such a limitation could have a material adverse effect on our business, financial condition, results of operations and cash flow.
-The market for our terrestrial solar power products for utility-scale applications may take time to develop, is rapidly changing and extremely pricesensitive, involves issues with which the Company has little experience, and is currently dependent on the policy decisions of governments both inside and outside the United States.
+If adequate funds are not available or not available on

+- yCui Guell C a limitation could ha on our , J. Sperations t

+The market for our terrestrial solar power products for utility-scale applications may take time to develop, is rapidly changing and extremely price-sensitive, involves issues with which the Company has little experience, and is currently dependent on the policy decisions of governments both inside and outside the United States.